seanf0617/automate-all-the-things/README.md

 ## Prerequisites for AWS Access

 - You must have a valid IAM user access id and secret key from AWS with the AdministratorAccess policy.
 - You must create a jenkins user password credential named AWS_ACEESS_KEY for this IAM user.
-Information on how to create credentials in Jenkins is referenced [here](https://www.jenkins.io/doc/book/using/using-credentials/).
+Information on how to create credentials in Jenkins is referenced [here](https://www.jenkins.io/doc/book/using/using-credentials/). - create a Jenkins pipeline job:
+-- T

 ## Prerequisites for Jenkins server